GuillaumeDua/CppShelf/docs/details/indexes/ag_index.md

 ## Content

+All components that are part of the public interface are defined in the namespace `csl::ag`,
+except for nested-namespaces named `details`.

+In other words, the library provides **no guarantee** to any direct use of namespaces named with a pattern like `csl::ag::*::details::*`.

 ### Aggregate-related concepts

 All concepts that are part of the public interface are defined in the namespace `csl::ag::concepts`.